Skip to main content

 What fixed it

-We explained that the compressor still worked, it was just overworked.
+The compressor still worked.
+It was just overworked.
 The fix was to swap the outdoor unit for a System 3 model sized to the three cassettes.
 No service visit could overcome a gap this large, so more cleaning would have wasted money.
 We suggested getting quotes from two or three contractors, each naming the outdoor unit they would fit.
 The right unit would pay back through lower bills and steady cooling in all three rooms.

 Outcome